tcatkr/tcatkr.github.io/_posts/2016-05-19-progress-update.md

 * Start jogging again.
 I need to come to terms that the benefits of running are much greater than the things I have to give up to do it (ie: sleeping and reading).
 * Update my Goodreads account.
 * Restore the tags, add preview images to posts, restore the share buttons, add a gallery for images.
-* Add a subsription button.
+* Add a subscription button.

 The first few entries are the same of a previous update.
 This isn't a mistake: it's just I haven't done anything on the list so far.
 Looking at the planned updates I have for this blog, something tells me that I'll have to move from Github Pages to creating my blog locally: plugins would make thins 10000 times easier.